dvetal/pyswarm/README.rst

 What's New
 ==========

+- This version allows for the return of a model object in the second return position.
+Particularly, useful if you are using a package like sklearn and want to return the optimal model object.

-This is the initial release, but it should work out of the box.
+- This is the initial release, but it should work out of the box.
 The syntax is similar to the other SciPy optimization routines (the ones like ``fmin_slsqp``).
 Currently, only a single objective is supported, but with any number of constraints (or none).